tobias1012/CLIDDIT/README.md

 Now we've got CLIDDIT, Cliddit is a CLI Reddit client with no authentication

 # How?
 This is an excercise to use as few libraries as possible, for now i'll only use sfml and ncurses, sfml is for some neat networking capabilities.
-Reddit has one amazing feature where you can append ".json" to any url and the website will be returned to you in JSON
+It is a very real possibility that i'll add libcaca to "render" pictures Reddit has one amazing feature where you can append ".json" to any url and the website will be returned to you in JSON